-LeadershIP 2018 will take place in the Knight Conference Center of The Newseum in Washington, D.C.
+LeadershIP 2018 took place in the Knight Conference Center of The Newseum in Washington, D.C.

 The Great Patent Debate Continues

-IP and Antitrust Policies for enabling the Fourth Industrial Revolution
+International IP and Antitrust Policies for Innovation and the Race to 5G

 Antitrust Issues Involving Standard-Development Organizations